(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- For brothers, you yourselves did – and do – know that our coming to you wasn’t – and isn’t – in vain.
+- For brothers, you yourselves *know that our coming to you hasn’t been in vain.

-- But having previously suffered and been mistreated in Philippi, (just as you did – and do – know) we were bold in our God to speak the gospel of God to you amid much conflict.
+- But having previously suffered and having been mistreated in Philippi, (just as you have known) we were bold in our God to speak the gospel of God to you amid much conflict.

 - For our exhortation isn’t from error, nor from impurity, nor in deceit.

-- But just as we were – and are – tested and proved genuine by God to be entrusted with the gospel, so we speak.
+- But just as we have been tested and proved genuine by God to be entrusted with the gospel, so we speak.
 Not like we’re pleasing men, but God; the One who tests our hearts and proves them genuine.

-- For neither were we ever found with a word of flattery (as you did – and do – know) nor with a pretense for greed (God is our witness),
+- For neither were we ever found with a word of flattery (as you have known) nor with a pretense for greed (God is our witness),

 - nor seeking glory from men, nor from you, nor from others; though being empowered to be burdensome as the Anointed’s apostles.